for-giobbe/PAINT/README.md

 ---

-This repository contains all the code used to study the molecular greundplan of a plant-ant interaction.
+This repository contains all the code used to study the molecular groundplan of a plant-ant interaction.

-Two separate RNA-seq experiments were generated for the plant _Vicia faba_ and the ant _Crematogaster scutellaris_.
+Two RNA-seq experiments were generated for the plant _Vicia faba_ and the ant _Crematogaster scutellaris_.

 In here _Vicia faba_ will be reverenced as **vicia** and _Crematogaster scutellaris_ as **crema**.